dOrgTech/DIPs/README.md

 # Road map

-We will continue using the Safe we use today.
+We will continue using the Safe we use today as the Main Safe.
 Over time this Safe will morph into a fully on-chain DAO.

 Start: